261 Fearless Inc. Board of Directors

 Lisa is a 40-year-old mum, step-mum and mother-in-law to seven wonderful human beings and also wife to her husband Keith.
 She lives a short distance from Oxford, UK, is a 261 Fearless Master Coach in-training and runs at the 261 Fearless Club Bicester.
 Lisa has only been running for four years, but it has changed her life.
 Five years ago, there is no way she would've dreamed of running, or coaching a group of ladies and definitely not standing up in front of people and training them.
 She truly believes in the unique ability running has to unite and empower women and feels privileged to be a part of the 261 Fearless Empowerment Programme.

 She started the local club in Kansas City in 2017.
 She divides her time between KC and Texas where her boyfriend lives.
 Melissa has a BS in Math and Statistics and recently completed her Master of Science in Data Analytics.
-She is a certified web developer, running coach, and 261 Fearless coach.
+She is a certified web developer, running coach, and 261 Coach.
 Her day job is as a Systems Developer for a nationwide telecommunications company.
 This position is the equivalent of a software developer who is able to communicate and socialize moderately well with end users.
 Melissa is a lifelong learner who enjoys working on whatever new hobby she’s recently purchased the accessories for.
 Currently this includes photography, learning new languages both foreign and coding, and traveling.
-Her love of travel has afforded her many opportunities within 261 Fearless.
-In addition to teaching at Train the Trainer weekends across the U.S. she has also taught in England, Germany, and New Zealand!
-Melissa’s favorite thing about 261 Fearless are the almost undefinable moments she’s been included in.
+Her love of travel has afforded her many opportunities within 261 Fearless Inc. In addition to teaching at Train the Trainer Certification Courses across the U.S. she has also taught in England, Germany, and New Zealand!
+Melissa’s favorite thing about 261 Fearless Inc. are the almost undefinable moments she’s been included in.
 Women across the world are so incredibly unique and yet we are able to come together and build each other up in such a way that fills each of our distinctly different buckets.
-It’s a truly amazing feeling to know you have sole sisters around the world all having the same experience within 261 Fearless.
+It’s a truly amazing feeling to know you have sole sisters around the world all having the same experience within 261 Fearless Inc.

 Katina Wolfe is the 261 Club Network Manager North America

 Originally a native of Boston, Katina grew up in Rio de Janeiro, Brazil, attended Simmons college in Boston, then moved to Chicago and Fairfield, CT with her husband (Bob) where they raised their family.
-In 2017 the circle was completed as Katina moved back to Boston, now as an empty nester, enjoying all the activities and cultural events that the city has to offer and travelling around the country to visit their 3 children.
+In 2017 the circle was completed as Katina moved back to Boston, now as an empty nester, enjoying all the activities and cultural events that the city has to offer and traveling around the country to visit their 3 children.
 Her degree is in marketing but over the years moved into retail sales, her last job being at a local running store in Fairfield.
 Katina started running 10 years ago at the age of 50.
 She immediately fell in love with the health benefits that running offers.
 At first, she ran “for fun” but slowly started participating in races.
 Her enthusiasm for the sport motivated several CT friends to take an interest in running and asked Katina to train them to run a half marathon.
 From that point on Katina realized she loved helping women find the joy in running and the sense of accomplishment one experiences.
-Joining 261 Fearless has allowed her to continue this passion.
-Katina is a Group Leader for the 261 Club New England, responsible for growing this market through recruitment of 261 Coaches and community outreach, is a 261 Coach for the 261 meet run at Back Bay in Boston, and 261 Club Directors liaison for the US.
-The most rewarding aspect of being a part of 261 Fearless is the amazing women one meets from all aspects of life and constantly being empowered by them and reaching fulfillment personally and professionally.
+Joining 261 Fearless Inc. has allowed her to continue this passion.
+Katina is the Club Director for the 261 Club New England, responsible for growing this market through recruitment of 261 Coaches and community outreach, is a 261 Coach for the 261 meet run at Back Bay in Boston, and 261 Club Directors liaison for the US.
+The most rewarding aspect of being a part of 261 Fearless Inc. is the amazing women one meets from all aspects of life and constantly being empowered by them and reaching fulfillment personally and professionally.